 And another early poem called "Morgue".
 These are but diverse samples.

-Then, there are some 'collections' of poems written during my 17 years living at Findhorn (1986-2003): a collection of poems about the Findhorn River (see below); a collection of poems deriving from a week's workshop with Thich Nhat Hahn (not on-line yet); and one from one Easter event at Findhorn with Joanna Macey (also not on-line yet); a collection of poems entitled 'Spirit of Nature' (see below); a collection of poems about 'Love and Loss' (see below); and another collection of poems entitled: 'Poems of Power & Passion' (also see below: though some of these are quite dark [You Have Now Been Warned]: e.g. "The Disappeared" and "Bringers of Death").
+Then, there are some 'collections' of poems written during my 17 years living at Findhorn (1986-2003): here is one from about 1987, when an Australian aboriginal guy came and stayed with us: he told a group of us 'guys' a story: here it is, perhaps as my 'Acknowledgement' to the Elders: "Guboo".
+There is also a collection of poems about the Findhorn River (see below); a collection of poems deriving from a week's workshop with Thich Nhat Hahn (not on-line yet); and one from one Easter event at Findhorn with Joanna Macey (also not on-line yet); a collection of poems entitled 'Spirit of Nature' (see below); a collection of poems about 'Love and Loss' (see below); and another collection of poems entitled: 'Poems of Power & Passion' (also see below: though some of these are quite dark [You Have Now Been Warned]: e.g. "The Disappeared" and "Bringers of Death").

 There are then some 'ecologically' oriented poems: "Mother's Anger", "Our Children's Children", "It's Never Too Late", "Blackhills 1993" and "Some experimental thoughts of a plague virus searching for enlightenment".
 Some of these also appear in the collections below.